 In today’s globalized economy, firms often consider offshoring when confronted by rising costs and fierce competition.
 One mode of offshoring has continued to grow despite the current global economic turmoil: the captive center.
 Captive centers are offshore subsidiaries or branch offices that provide the parent company with services, usually in the form of back-office activities.
 In Offshoring Strategies, Ilan Oshri examines the evolution of the captive center.

 How can you know when someone is bluffing?
 Paying attention?
 Genuinely interested?
-The answer, writes Sandy Pentland in Honest Signals, is that subtle patterns in how we interact with other people reveal our attitudes toward them.
+The answer, writes Alex Pentland in Honest Signals, is that subtle patterns in how we interact with other people reveal our attitudes toward them.
 These unconscious social signals are not just a back channel or a complement to our conscious language; they form a separate communication network.
 Biologically based “honest signaling,” evolved from ancient primate signaling mechanisms, offers an unmatched window into our intentions, goals, and values.

 When we think of the Internet, we generally think of Amazon, Google, Hotmail, Napster, MySpace, and other sites for buying products, searching for information, downloading entertainment, chatting with friends, or posting photographs.
 In the academic literature about the Internet, however, these uses are rarely covered.
-The Internet and American Business fills this gap, picking up where most scholarly histories of the Internet leave off—with the commercialization of the Internet established and its effect on traditional business a fact of life.
+The Internet and American Business fills this gap, picking up where most scholarly histories of the Internet leave off--with the commercialization of the Internet established and its effect on traditional business a fact of life.